 What was originally a five-year sentence was finally reduced to one year in prison.
 Which by that time he’d already served, yet he has not been allowed to walk free due to state security insisting on keeping him in jail.

-Several human rights groups, including US-based Coptic Solidarity, have complained about Hegazy’s prolonged legal battle.
+Several human rights groups, including US-based Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Solidarity, have complained about Hegazy’s prolonged legal battle.

 While in jail, he’s not been allowed to receive communion or a Bible, and his lawyer is the only person allowed to see him.
 Ghobriel has often tried to press legal channels to release his client, including complaining to the prosecutor general, but to no avail.

 Ghobriel maintains that the prosecution has failed to provide evidence to back up its charges.
 He says Hegazy is being denied release and is deliberately subjected to abuse for no reason other than his adamant disavowal of Islam.

 While in jail, Hegazy has been beaten several times a week, as well as placed in an execution room.
 Reportedly he has been dragged across rough floors and has had his head shaven, a treatment often reserved for sexual offenders or as a way to break one’s morale.